8 Minute Read

 - Transportation around the park is by bus and a 3-day ticket costs ¥60.

 There are numerous hotels and guesthouses at the entrance to the Yuntai Mountain scenic area and prices start from ¥100 ($14) per night.
 I booked using the Trip.com App but you can also book via their website: Trip.Com Hotels.

-I stayed at the very comfortable Tiantai Yunjie Hotel which had a huge modern room with balcony.
+I stayed at the very comfortable Tiantai Yunjie Hotel which had a huge modern room with a balcony.
 Prices start from ¥449 ($65) so it is a little on the expensive side.
 Book with Trip.com.

 How to get to Yuntai Mountain and Yuntaishan

 From Beijing take the fast train to Zhengzhou (2.5 to 3.5 hours / ¥309).
 If you are taking the train from Beijing to Xian you can elect to break the journey for a stop in Yuntaishan, but you will need to book tickets from Beijing to Zhengzhou and then Zhengzhou to Xian.